niHonkage/DocsLearning/en/guides/knowledge-base/README.md

 To learn more, please check the extended reading on [Retrieval-Augmented Generation (RAG)](../../learn-more/extended-reading/retrieval-augment/)
 {% endhint %}

-Dify's knowledge base feature visualizes each step in the RAG pipeline, providing a simple and easy-to-use user interface to help application builders in managing personal or team knowledge bases, and quickly integrating them into AI applications.
+Fusionworks's knowledge base feature visualizes each step in the RAG pipeline, providing a simple and easy-to-use user interface to help application builders in managing personal or team knowledge bases, and quickly integrating them into AI applications.
 You only need to prepare text content, such as:

 * Long text content (TXT, Markdown, DOCX, HTML, JSONL, or even PDF files)
 * Structured data (CSV, Excel, etc.)